 - (1) Election of Directors.
 Directors will be elected by a plurality of the votes cast by the stockholders entitled to vote on the election.
 This means that the six nominees receiving the most affirmative votes will be elected as directors at the Annual Meeting.
-Votes withheld and "broker non-votes" will have no effect on the outcome of the election of directors. - (2) Approval of our 2022 Stock Incentive Plan.
-The affirmative vote of the holders of a majority of the shares of common stock voting on the matter is required for approval of our 2022 Stock Incentive Plan.
-Abstentions and "broker non-votes" will have no effect on the outcome of this proposal. - (3) Approval of Amendments to our Amended and Restated 2007 Director Stock Plan.
-The affirmative vote of the holders of a majority of the shares of common stock voting on the matter is required for approval of the amendments to our Amended and Restated 2007 Director Stock Plan.
-Abstentions and "broker non-votes" will have no effect on the outcome of this proposal. - (4) Ratification of the Appointment of our Independent Registered Public Accounting Firm.
+Votes withheld and "broker non-votes" will have no effect on the outcome of the election of directors. - (2) Approval of an Amendment and Restatement of Our 2022 Stock Incentive Plan.
+The affirmative vote of the holders of a majority of the shares of common stock voting on the matter is required for approval of an amendment and restatement of our 2022 Stock Incentive Plan.
+Abstentions and "broker non-votes" will have no effect on the outcome of this proposal. - (3) Approval of an Amendment to Our Amended and Restated 2007 Director Stock Plan.
+The affirmative vote of the holders of a majority of the shares of common stock voting on the matter is required for approval of an amendment to our Amended and Restated 2007 Director Stock Plan.
+Abstentions and "broker non-votes" will have no effect on the outcome of this proposal. - (4) Approve an Amendment to Our Restated Certificate of Incorporation, as Amended.
+The affirmative vote of the holders of a majority of the outstanding shares of common stock is required for approval of an amendment to our restated certificate of incorporation, as amended, to provide for exculpation of officers.
+Abstentions and "broker non-votes" will have the effect of a vote against the proposal. - (5) Ratification of the Appointment of our Independent Registered Public Accounting Firm.
 The affirmative vote of the holders of a majority of the shares of common stock voting on the matter is required for the ratification of the appointment by the Audit Committee of RSM as our independent registered public accounting firm for the current fiscal year.
-Abstentions will have no effect on the outcome of this proposal.
-Because brokers have discretionary authority to vote on the ratification of the appointment of our independent registered public accounting firm, we do not expect any "broker non-votes" in connection with this proposal.
+Abstentions and "broker non-votes" will have no effect on the outcome of this proposal.
+Because brokers have discretionary authority to vote on the ratification of the appointment of our independent registered public accounting firm, we do not expect any "broker non-votes" in connection with this proposal. - (6) Approval, on an Advisory Basis, of Named Executive Officer Compensation.
+The affirmative vote of the holders of a majority of shares of common stock voting on the matter is required for the approval, on an advisory basis, of the compensation of our named executive officers.
+Abstentions and "broker non-votes" will have no effect on the outcome of the proposal.
+This proposal is non-binding.